 Low-Scored Assessment (LSA) allocates cleanup funds to characterize the risk at sites with priority scores below the priority score funding threshold.
-The Petroleum Restoration Program (PRP) plans to have all sites characterized within five years.
-Site owners are contacted to request site access, and PRP will then assign the LSA work to an Agency Term Contractor.
-Deductible payments for the property owner/responsible party are postponed until the site is within funding range or the LSA Assessment ends in closure.
+Site owners are contacted to request site access, and PRP will then assign the LSA work to an agency term contractor.
 Cost share requirements are not applicable during LSA activities.
 Funds used for LSA do count toward the funding cap for the site.

 LSA investigation will be used to determine the current status of low-scored discharges, and characterize the impacts into one of the following categories: